lucaxgomex/own-professional-website-template/content/page/articles/index.md

             icon: archives
 ---

-In this section, you'll be able to explore a collection of insightful articles that delve into various industry topics, offering valuable knowledge and perspectives.
+In this section, you'll be able to explore a collection of insightful articles written by me that delve into various industry topics, offering valuable knowledge and perspectives.